-SpaceX has announced on Thursday, 15th February 2018, that it has delayed the launch of Spanish radar observation satellite, PAZ, by 24 hours, pushing the launch to Sunday.
+SpaceX announced on Thursday, 15th February 2018, that it had delayed the launch of the Spanish radar observation satellite, PAZ, by 24 hours, pushing the launch to Sunday.
 The instantaneous launch opportunity has been scheduled to take place at 6:16 a.m.
 PST on Sunday, 18th February, from Space Launch Complex 4-East at Vandenberg Air Force Base, located on the Pacific coastline.

-SpaceX has also announced that the 229-foot rocket, Falcon 9, which shall carry aboard itself the radar-equipped Earth observation satellite, is healthy.
+SpaceX has also announced that the 229-foot rocket, Falcon 9, which shall carry the radar-equipped Earth observation satellite aboard, is healthy.
 PAZ has a launch weight of 3200 pounds (1450 kilograms).
-It is 16 feet long and has a diameter of 8 feet, and has been designed to peer through clouds and darkness to capture high-resolution views of cities, landscapes, and oceans.
+It is 16 feet long, has a diameter of 8 feet, and has been designed to peer through clouds and darkness to capture high-resolution views of cities, landscapes, and oceans.

 “We’ve already performed the major part of the launch campaign, all the validation of the satellite.
 We’ve done the mating with the payload adapter, and also the fuelling of the satellite.
 The satellite has been completely fuelled and pressurized.
 We are in a nominal situation for the launch.
 A couple of covers need to be removed at the very last minute for the star trackers,” said Garcia Primo in a phone interview earlier in the week.